paulkarpenko/us-code-ui/uscode/title-33-navigation-and-navigable-waters/chapter-026-water-pollution-prevention-and-control.md

 **(d) Cost-sharing** The Federal share of the cost of activities carried out using amounts from a grant made under subsection (a) shall be not less than 55 percent of the cost.
 The non-Federal share of the cost may include, in any amount, public and private funds and in-kind services, and may include, notwithstanding [section 1383(h) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title33-section1383/h&num=0&edition=prelim), financial assistance, including loans, from a State water pollution control revolving fund.

-**(e) Administrative reporting requirements** If a project receives grant assistance under subsection (a) and loan assistance from a State water pollution control revolving fund and the loan assistance is for 15 percent or more of the cost of the project, the project may be administered in accordance with State water pollution control revolving fund administrative reporting requirements for the purposes of streamlining such requirements.
+**(e) Administrative requirements** A project that receives assistance under this section shall be carried out subject to the same requirements as a project that receives assistance from a State water pollution control revolving fund under subchapter VI of this chapter, except to the extent that the Governor of the State in which the project is located determines that a requirement of subchapter VI of this chapter is inconsistent with the purposes of this section.
+For the purposes of this subsection, a Governor may not determine that the requirements of subchapter VI of this chapter relating to the application of [section 1372 of this title](./chapter-026-water-pollution-prevention-and-control.md#section-1372) are inconsistent with the purposes of this section.

-**(f) Authorization of appropriations** There is authorized to be appropriated to carry out this section $750,000,000 for each of fiscal years 2002 and 2003.
-Such sums shall remain available until expended.
+**(f) Authorization of appropriations**

+(1) **In general** — There is authorized to be appropriated to carry out this section $225,000,000 for each of fiscal years 2019 through 2020.

+(2) **Minimum allocations** — To the extent there are sufficient eligible project applications, the Administrator shall ensure that a State uses not less than 20 percent of the amount of the grants made to the State under subsection (a) in a fiscal year to carry out projects to intercept, transport, control, treat, or reuse municipal combined sewer overflows, sanitary sewer overflows, or stormwater through the use of green infrastructure, water and energy efficiency improvements, and other environmentally innovative activities.

 **(g) Allocation of funds**

-(1) **Fiscal year 2002** — Subject to subsection (h), the Administrator shall use the amounts appropriated to carry out this section for fiscal year 2002 for making grants to municipalities and municipal entities under subsection (a)(2), in accordance with the criteria set forth in subsection (b).
+(1) **Fiscal year 2019** — Subject to subsection (h), the Administrator shall use the amounts appropriated to carry out this section for fiscal year 2019 for making grants to municipalities and municipal entities under subsection (a)(2) in accordance with the criteria set forth in subsection (b).

-(2) **Fiscal year 2003** — Subject to subsection (h), the Administrator shall use the amounts appropriated to carry out this section for fiscal year 2003 as follows:

-  (A) Not to exceed $250,000,000 for making grants to municipalities and municipal entities under subsection (a)(2), in accordance with the criteria set forth in subsection (b).

-  (B) All remaining amounts for making grants to States under subsection (a)(1), in accordance with a formula to be established by the Administrator, after providing notice and an opportunity for public comment, that allocates to each State a proportional share of such amounts based on the total needs of the State for municipal combined sewer overflow controls and sanitary sewer overflow controls identified in the most recent survey conducted pursuant to [section 1375(b)(1) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title33-section1375/b/1&num=0&edition=prelim).
+(2) **Fiscal year 2020 and thereafter** — Subject to subsection (h), the Administrator shall use the amounts appropriated to carry out this section for fiscal year 2020 and each fiscal year thereafter for making grants to States under subsection (a)(1) in accordance with a formula to be established by the Administrator, after providing notice and an opportunity for public comment, that allocates to each State a proportional share of such amounts based on the total needs of the State for municipal combined sewer overflow controls, sanitary sewer overflow controls, and stormwater identified in the most recent detailed estimate and comprehensive study submitted pursuant to [section 1375 of this title](./chapter-026-water-pollution-prevention-and-control.md#section-1375) and any other information the Administrator considers appropriate.

 **(h) Administrative expenses** Of the amounts appropriated to carry out this section for each fiscal year—